Education & Training

 Jeffrey M. Kenkel, M.D., is the faculty coordinator for Plastic Surgery (SUR 1605).
 Students are instructed in basic techniques of complex wound management within the general area of plastic surgery including hand, facial trauma, reconstructive, microvascular, and aesthetic surgery.
 At completion of the course, students have obtained a better understanding and a balanced perspective of plastic surgery.

-The Department offers two pathways into our residency training program, an Integrated pathway and an Independent pathway.
+The Department offers two pathways into our Plastic Surgery Residency Training Program, an Integrated Residency Program and an Independent Residency Program.

 We offer fellowship training in the following areas:

-The Department, as well as UT Southwestern, has an intense interest in and commitment to sharing clinical expertise with colleagues both nationally and globally who want to spend time observing the advanced plastic surgery clinical services provided here.
-Observers are defined as individuals who want to establish an uncompensated association with the University for a defined period of time, not to exceed three months without written approval of the Associate Dean for Medical Education.
+The Department of Plastic Surgery, as well as UT Southwestern, has an intense interest in and commitment to sharing clinical expertise with colleagues both nationally and globally who want to spend time observing the advanced plastic surgery clinical services provided here.
+Observers are defined as individuals who want to establish an uncompensated association with UT Southwestern for a defined period of time, not to exceed three months without written approval of the Associate Dean for Medical Education.